zkp2p/zk-p2p-v1/README.md

 ### Limitations
 - Slow proving time.
 It takes 60s for witness generation and 15s for proof gen using RapidSnark.
 5GB proving key size.
 8M+ constraints (a lot can be heavily optimized in the future)
 - Mechanism relies on trusting Venmo.
 It is likely not sound for large transactions where a malicious actor has more incentive to attack the system. (e.g. chargebacks, convincing Venmo signatures to sign a malicious email).
-Hopefully for smaller transactions, there is more recourse (e.g. user ID is doxxed and victime can complain to Venmo)
+Hopefully for smaller transactions, there is more recourse (e.g. user ID is doxxed and victim can complain to Venmo)

 ### Future Work
 - Deploy to prod!